 And those individuals with devastating brain and spinal cord injuries, brain diseases and disorders, are the main beneficiaries of these once unimaginable scientific advancements.

-The Society for Neuroscience (SfN) defines the field as the study of the nervous system, including the brain, spinal cord, and networks of sensory nerve cells called neurons.
+The Society for Neuroscience (SfN) defines neuroscience as the study of the nervous system, including the brain, spinal cord, and networks of sensory nerve cells called neurons.
 It is an interdisciplinary field, meaning that it integrates several disciplines, including psychology, biology, chemistry, and physics.

-In studying the nervous system, the field adds to a body of knowledge about human thought, emotion, and behavior – the main area of expertise for those working in psychology, especially the field of Neuropsychology (for more info, see What is Neuropsychology?).
+In studying the nervous system, the field adds to a body of knowledge about human thought, emotion, and behavior – the main area of expertise for those working in psychology, especially the field of Neuropsychology.

 Both neuropsychologists and neuroscientists focus their research on the understanding of “brain” disorders, injuries, and deficits.
 For this reason, these scientists must have a solid understanding of how psychological processes relate to the brain’s structures and systems, or on the interrelated and inseparable connections between cognition and brain physiology.